onflow/scheduledtransactions-scaffold/README.md

 Notes:

 - The `FlowCallbackScheduler` and related core contracts are available in the emulator and mapped via `flow.json`.
 You do not deploy them yourself for emulator development.
 See `core-contracts/NOTES.md`.
+- Using `--block-time 1s` automatically seals blocks every second so scheduled callbacks execute without needing extra transactions.
+See `EXAMPLE.md` for the walkthrough.

 ## 👨‍💻 Start Developing